 Overview of YAML syntax

-.
-This is extremely powerful, because you can generate great documents like this Quarto book
+The basic syntax of YAML uses so-called key-value pairs in the format key: value.
+This is extremely powerful, because you can generate great documents like this Quarto book without knowing much about HTML, LATEX or programming in general.

 Some useful key-value pairs: